-Comparing Edmunds’ efforts with the execrable neo-colonial antics of Johnathon Mills, she at least is looking outside the cultural snobbery that often comes with festivals.
-Both though, and this is a general annoyance for me for Melbourne Festival seem to think art comes from Europe and its descendants, is of a certain size and weight (i.e. medium to large companies), and there is a striking lack of engagement with Asia by which I mean everything east of Pakistan, south of Mongolia and north of Antarctica.
+Comparing Edmunds’ efforts with the execrable neo-colonial antics of Jonathon Mills, she at least is looking outside the cultural snobbery that often comes with festivals.
+Both though, and this is a general annoyance for me for Melbourne Festival seem to think art comes from Europe and its descendants, is of a certain size and weight (i.e. medium to large companies), and there is a striking lack of engagement with Asia, by which I mean everything east of Pakistan, south of Mongolia and north of Antarctica.
 The inclusion of plenty of Japan stuff, coming on the end of two interminable years of Australia-Japan-Art-Freundschaft in my mind doesn’t count, for the same reason touring Cloudgate from Taiwan doesn’t.

-A few days ago also, dance reviewer Hillary Crampton remarked “Ideally such debates should take place in the mainstream media, but sadly they do not, owing to the lack of commitment by publishers to cultural debate”.
+A few days ago also, dance reviewer Hillary Crampton remarked, “Ideally such debates should take place in the mainstream media, but sadly they do not, owing to the lack of commitment by publishers to cultural debate”.
 The context of this, within a commentary on critics vs. artists becomes another mediocre ‘old vs. new media’ trope or ‘blogs vs. newspapers’.
-When the critical and intellectual position of the arts in mainstream Australia is represented by people like Robin Usher and Andrew Bolt, why should such debates take place where these pseudo-critics get a paycheck for mentally feeble drooling?
+When the critical and intellectual position of the arts in mainstream Australia is represented by people like Robin Usher and Andrew Bolt, why should such debates take place where these pseudo-critics get a paycheck for feeble drooling?

 More importantly though is the assumption that such debates find a natural home in traditional media.
 It’s been a long time since I have paid more than cursory attention to the arts columns in old media.
 Even RealTime, which is by far the best arts periodical in Australia suffers from press-release-plus-advertisement-as-journalism.
-It is impossible to engage with old media without the suspicion of being on the receiving end of manipulated publicity.
-There is a singular untrustworthiness in mainstream media that precludes exactly this presence of integrity.
+It is impossible to engage with old media without the suspicion of being on the receiving end of manipulated publicity, and there is a singular untrustworthiness in mainstream media that precludes exactly this presence of integrity.

-Or to regard it from the perspective of a debate, old media is bereft of dialogue in any meaningful regard.
-A review, opinion piece, column, whatever is a statement in which response is not part of the deal.
+Or to regard it from the perspective of a debate, old media is bereft of dialogue in any meaningful respect.
+A review, opinion piece, column, whatever, is a statement in which response is not part of the deal.
 Does the inclusion of a ‘have your say’ pretend-blog comments box at the bottom of these constitute debate?
 More particularly, where is the community?
 Blogs as an ecosystem of communities have this as one of their primary attributes; the comments on blogs as diverse as Peking Duck to Theatre Notes all have regular commentators or guest writers whose erudition and passion for their interests make for inspired reading.